jasLogic/mipea/README.md

     * with a modified mailbox

 ### Goal of this library
-The library is very useful for **high-speed, lighweight applications**, **efficiency** and **total control** on the **hardware level**.
+The library is very useful for **high-speed and lighweight applications**, **efficiency** and **total control** on the **hardware level**.